willfrew/node-random-org/README.md

 ```

 ## Support
-The latest versions of Node.js 6, 8 and 10 are supported.
+The latest stable version and active LTS versions of Node.js are supported.

 ## Usage
 See the following high-level example for getting started: